-This key KZN developmental region (T-shaped) defined by primary and secondary nodes and corridors constitutes the KZN portion of SIP2 and falls largely within Umgeni Water's current area of operation (Figure 2.39 and Figure 2.40).
-It was further shown in Figure 2.46 and Figure 2.47 that the water within Umgeni Water's area of operation not only supports this area but is also transferred to the largest economic hub in the country viz. that Gauteng region and the Richard's Bay area, the second largest economic hub in KZN.
+This key KZN developmental region (T-shaped) defined by primary and secondary nodes and corridors constitutes the KZN portion of SIP2 and falls largely within Umgeni Water's current area of operation (Figure 2.42 and Figure 2.43).
+It was further shown in Figure 2.49 and Figure 2.50 that the water within Umgeni Water's area of operation not only supports this area but is also transferred to the largest economic hub in the country viz. that Gauteng region and the Richard's Bay area, the second largest economic hub in KZN.

-The primary, secondary and tertiary development nodes are indicated as circles in Figure 2.68 with the size proportional to its hierarchical level of importance.
-The KwaZulu-Natal Reconciliation Strategy Study that was completed by the Department of Water and Sanitation12 (DWAF 2009) termed this region "the KwaZulu-Natal Coastal Metropolitan Area".
+The primary, secondary and tertiary development nodes are indicated as circles in Figure 2.71 with the size proportional to its hierarchical level of importance.
+The KwaZulu-Natal Reconciliation Strategy Study that was completed by the Department of Water and Sanitation9 (DWAF 2009) termed this region "the KwaZulu-Natal Coastal Metropolitan Area".

 In order to maintain its significance, and realise its future growth potential, this region needs to be supported by a sustainable long-term supply of water.
-The responsibility for the planning, constructing and operating of the required water resource and water supply infrastructure rests with the Department of Water and Sanitation, Umgeni Water and the relevant Water Service w Hanover Piel Umzimkhulu Scottburgh erdene hepstone
+The responsibility for the planning, constructing and operating of the required water resource and water supply infrastructure rests with the Department of Water and Sanitation, Umgeni Water and the relevant Water Service

-12 At the time the study was published, the department was called the Department of Water Affairs and Forestry (DWAF).
+9 At the time the study was published, the department was called the Department of Water Affairs and Forestry (DWAF).